-- R5.1 Enhance the collaboration with stakeholders in the professional development of teaching staff. - R5.2 The importance of professional development and the provision of resources for this purpose should be emphasized.
+- R5.1 The collaboration with stakeholders in the professional development of teaching staff should be enhanced. - R5.2 The importance of professional development and the provision of resources for this purpose should be emphasized. - R5.3 Introducing the function of External Advisory Board (EAB) in order to capitalize on the available expertise and resources of stakeholders of this programme be imperative.